Bender Development Diary 1: A Webdev Goes Native

 Picking a Language

 From what I can tell there are a few options for developing on the GNOME platform: C, Rust, Python Javascript and Vala.
-The reason for this is GObject.
+The reason for this user.
 When you are developing for GNOME, what you are working with are the C libraries that all start with G: GObject, GIO, Gee, etc. So the language you choose either needs to have bindings or be able to call into the C libraries directly.

 Rust: Honestly long-term this is probably the way to go.
 But after looking at the GObject bindings and some GTK apps written in Rust I’ve decided I don’t really want to fight both GTK and Rust at the same time.